marcelpetrick/DevNotes/BeenThereSeenThat/20230608_Product_Backlog_Management_Strategies_for_Success/README.md

 * continuous process
 * on-demand event (don't be shy)

-* thorough refinements = shot plannings
+* thorough refinements = short plannings
 * small groups: more focus time for the team; don't invite all the members to each refinement (really helpful advice, because I was always wondering if excluding some members in the invitations is ok..)
 ![](img08.png)

-## drivers ans restrainers for efficient backlog management
+## drivers and restrainers for efficient backlog management
 ![](img09.png)
 ### good
 * POs experience and soft skills ++